-Tonal sound or tonality - Tonal audibility.
+Tonal Sound, Tonality or Tonal Audibility - .
 A sound for which the sound pressure is a simple sinusoidal function of the time, and characterized by its singleness of pitch.
 Tonal sound can be simple or complex.

 Tower - the freestanding structure on which the wind measuring or energy conversion system is mounted.